realh/gbxutils/README.md

 achieve that, but I don't know which one (or both) will be implemented.

 1. Provide a library to make it easy to write scripts that select and manipulate blocks flexibly.
-This is a simpler option for this project, but more difficult for 3rd party users.
+This should be the more flexible solution, but more difficult for muggles to use.

 2. TMNF maps can be imported into Trackmania 2 Stadium, which has a much more powerful editor, including copy, transform & paste.
 However, after a map has